firaolgelana/2025-project-phase-mobile-tasks/mobile/ecommerce_app/README.md

 ### DeleteProduct
 - Deletes a product from the list.

-- Accepts a String ID to identify the product.
+- Accepts a int ID to identify the product.

 - Interacts with the ProductRepository.

 ### GetProduct
 - Retrieves details of a specific product.

-- Accepts a String ID.
+- Accepts a int ID.

 - Returns a Product entity if found.